July issue 2017

 And Now, a College

 It is difficult to imagine a 25-acre campus effectively camouflaging itself in the leafy and quaint old residential neighbourhood on Amir Khusro Road, in KDA, Karachi.
 Yet the Karachi American School (KAS) does exactly that.
 The school has continued to expand its borders since 1966, when it first moved to its current location, with financial backing from the US government.
 Back in those days, it was called the Karachi American Society School.
 Today, the campus is vast and high-grade, even by the standards of private schools in Karachi, boasting facilities such as a 25-metre swimming pool, an athletic track, two tennis courts and two squash courts, a gymnasium, a library and a newly built state-of-the-art auditorium.
-Spatially, the campus is so well-utilised that it also has room for an American college, which intends to open its doors to the public in August 2017.
+Spatially, the campus is so well-utilised that it also has room for an American college, which opened its doors to the public in August 2017.

 “The idea for a college has been in the works for 10 years,” says Dr Peter Pelosi, President of the soon-to-be-opened Karachi American College (KAC) and Superintendent of the KAS, while talking to Newsline.
 The KAC, a junior liberal arts college that is part of the American Council of Education, aims to provide local students with the first two years of an American college education, after which it will enable them to transfer their credits to a university in the US, Canada, or UK.